rchain/Rholang/README.md

+# Deprecated Repository

+This repository has moved to a [subdirectory of the rchain repo](https://github.com/rchain/rchain/tree/master/rholang).
+If you're interested in playing with the Rholang SDK please see [the developer website](https://developer.rchain.coop).

 # Rholang

 Rholang is a behaviorally typed, concurrent programming language, with a focus on message-passing and formally modeled by the ρ-calculus, a reflective, higher-order extension of the π-calculus.
 It is designed to be used to implement protocols and "smart contracts" on a general-purpose blockchain, but could be used in other settings as well.